The Company (miniseries): Synopsis

 In 1956, Jack is sent to Budapest on the eve of the Hungarian Revolution, but he is abducted and tortured at an AVH prison.
 Torriti threatens his KGB counterpart in Berlin and demands that the AVH release Jack, but Jack is rescued by the revolutionaries, who execute an AVH commandant as he tries to reveal Sasha's identity.
 Jack asks the CIA to back the freedom fighters, but Eisenhower refuses and the revolution is crushed.
 Jack escapes and reconnects with Torriti, Wisner has a breakdown over his complicity in the CIA's actions, and Starik tells Nikita Khrushchev of "Kholstomer", his long-term masterstroke to cripple the US economy.
 Yevgeny continues his work and tries to call Azalia, but his handlers are unable to find her.

 In 1960, Jack joins Cuban rebels to help prepare them for an invasion since they believe that the Kennedy administration will support them.
-In Washington, Torriti devises a scheme to have the Mafia assassinate Fidel Castro; Chicago mob boss Sam Giancana suggests poisoning one of Castro's daily milkshakes.
+In Washington, Torriti devises a scheme to have the Mafia assassinate Fidel Castro; Chicago mob boss Johnny Rosselli suggests poisoning one of Castro's daily milkshakes.
 The assassin is intercepted by the head of Castro's secret police, Manuel Piñeiro, and forced to drink the milkshake.
 In Washington, Yevgeny is nearly arrested by the FBI and is forced to relocate.
 As the CIA prepares the Cuban invasion, Angleton predicts that Sasha will ensure its failure.
 Bissell, the architect of the invasion and Leo's new boss, scoffs at the notion, but the Bay of Pigs Invasion is a disaster, and Jack barely escapes with his life.
 Angry that the CIA and the President let the rebels down, Jack nearly resigns, but Leo, who now has a son with Adele, talks him out of it.
 Jack is awarded a Distinguished Intelligence Medal.

 In 1975, Leo is on vacation with his family, Yevgeny visits his dying father along with a disillusioned Philby in Russia, and Jack is working to exfiltrate Kukushkin, who promises information on Sasha.
 Angleton feels that Kukushkin may be legitimate, but his obsession with Sasha and Soviet infiltration into the CIA has begun to cripple the Company.
 Using information gathered over decades, including Kukushkin's new data and clues from the liquor store where Yevgeny was nearly caught, Angleton divines a system of masterful rhetoric to reveal the mole: Leo.